v-pap/MiniJava-Compiler/README.md

 ### Installing

-1) Get a copy of the project:
+1) Get a copy of the project
 ```
 git clone https://github.com/v-pap/MiniJava-Compiler.git
 ```
-2) Go into the src directory:
+2) Go into the src directory
 ```
 cd MiniJava-Compiler/src
 ```
-3) Compile the project:
+3) Compile the project
 ```
 make
 ```